Shashwat-Aneja/india-uae-food-allocation/README.md

-# India ↔ UAE Foodgrain Allocation — Compact Concept (Option A)
+# India ↔ UAE Foodgrain Allocation

-**One-line:** A design-first, logic-driven prototype that models how surplus foodgrain in India can be matched with the UAE's demand using decision logic, UI prototypes, and pricing simulations — no heavy coding required.
+A design-first, logic-driven prototype that models how surplus foodgrain in India can be matched with the UAE's demand using decision logic, UI prototypes, and pricing simulations — no heavy coding required.

 ---